peteroupc/CBOR/README.md

  using (var stream = new MemoryStream(byteArray)) {
     // Read the CBOR object from the stream var cbor = CBORObject.Read(stream);
-    // The rest of the example follows the one given above.
+    // The rest of the example follows the one given earlier.
  }
 ```